truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 Congratulations, TrueNAS is now installed!

-The next step is to configure SCALE network and general settings.
+The next step is to configure TrueNAS network and general settings.
-Experienced users can use the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}) to configure network settings, but if you are unfamiliar with the Console setup menu and how network configuration works, we recommend using the SCALE UI to [configure settings]({{< relref "UIConfigurationSCALE.md" >}}).
+Experienced users can use the [Console Setup Menu]({{< relref "ConsoleSetupMenuScale.md" >}}) to configure network settings, but if you are unfamiliar with the Console setup menu and how network configuration works, we recommend using the TrueNAS UI to [configure settings]({{< relref "UIConfigurationSCALE.md" >}}).
 TrueNAS uses DHCP to assign an IP address to the primary system interface and displays it at the top of the Console Setup menu screen.
 Use this IP address to log into the web UI.